tytydraco/yessleep/out/The_allyoucaneat_pizza_place_that_never_let_us_leave.md

 Scott laughed.
 “Don’t be a bitch, Vanessa.
 It’s Mitch's birthday — let's loosen up, have some drinks, some pizza, and celebrate.”

-As much as I appreciated Ben standing up for me, I didn’t really care.
+As much as I appreciated Scott standing up for me, I didn’t really care.
 He’s always too busy partying and with other friends.
 Plus I had an odd feeling.

 This place was empty, and I mean empty.
 Not even a few people hiding in the back.